|Nutritional Guidelines (per serving)|

 - 3 cups all-purpose flour

 - 1/2 teaspoon salt (divided)

 - 1/2 cup pecans (chopped and roasted)

 Add the flour to the butter about 1/2 cup at a time, beating well after each addition, until well incorporated.

-Take a small amount of dough and roll it into a one- to two-inch ball.
-Place it on a on a lightly greased cookie sheet.
+Take a small amount of dough and roll it into a 1- to 2-inch ball.
+Place it on a on a lightly-greased cookie sheet.